 Monitoring Action Indicator Timeframe Responsible Construction Phase Compile a list with accompanying photographs of all AIPs that occur or could occur within the project area.
 Table 2.1 provides a list of the species that could occur within the project area following disturbance.
 The table will need to be updated if new AIPs establish.
 Completed List of AIP with accompanying photographs.
 This should be maintained and updated where necessary.
 Preconstruction and every 4 months thereafter or as per ECO requirements.
 Contractor (implement) and ECO (audit) Undertake regular visual inspections of the project area to identify the establishment of any AIPs.
 No establishment and spread of AIPS.
 Every 4 months or as per ECO requirements.
 Contractor (implement) and ECO (audit) Document and review management actions implemented to prevent establishment and spread of AIPs.
 Clear, documented record of management activities and review of success.
 Every 4 months or as per ECO requirements.
-Contractor (implement) and ECO (audit) Operational Phase Undertakevisualinspection of the projectareatoensure Successful establishment of indigenous plant Every 4 months for the first 2 years and biannually thereafter.
+Contractor (implement) and ECO (audit) Operational Phase Undertake visual inspection of the project area to ensure Successful establishment of indigenous plant Every 4 months for the first 2 years and biannually thereafter.
 Contractor (implement) and ECO (audit)

-Table 5.1: Monitoring Actions, indicators, and timeframes for the implementation of the Alien successful rehabilitation of impacted areas that do not form part of the operational development footprint. species in previously impacted areas.
+successful rehabilitation of impacted areas that do not form part of the operational development footprint. impacted areas.
 No bare soil and areas devoid of vegetation (except for parts of the development footprint authorised as such).
 Undertake regular visual inspections of the project area to identify the establishment of any AIPs.
 Focus must be placed on areas susceptible to the establishment of AIP (refer to section 2.2) No establishment and spread of AIPS.
-Contractor (implement) and ECO (audit) Documentalienmonitoring, control anderadicationmeasuresimplementedsuccess achieved.
+Contractor (implement) and ECO (audit) Document alien monitoring, control and eradication measures implemented and success achieved.
 Clear, documented record of management activities and review of success.
 Annually.
 Contractor (implement) and ECO (audit)